Israel–Venezuela relations: Gaza War (2009)

 On January 5, Chávez called the violence "state terrorism", saying of the attacks "the Holocaust, that is what is happening right now in Gaza".
 Chávez accused Israel of "flagrant violations of International Law" and stated that the Israeli Prime Minister and American President be tried at the International Criminal Court.
 Venezuela expelled Israel's ambassador to Venezuela and part of the embassy personnel, and Hugo Chávez called for Ehud Olmert to be tried for war crimes.
-On January 14, Chávez broke off diplomatic ties and expelled the Israeli ambassador and his staff after the 2008-09 Gaza War which left around 1,200 Palestinians dead and over 5000 wounded.
+On January 14, Chávez broke off diplomatic ties and expelled the Israeli ambassador and his staff over the 2008-09 Gaza War which left 1,000 Palestinians dead.
 The Israeli government retaliated by expelling Venezuelan diplomats from the country.

 On April 27, 2009, Venezuela officially recognised the existence of the State of Palestine.

 In April 2009, Israel selected Canada as its protecting power in Venezuela.
 In September 2009, Venezuela's Foreign Ministry appointed Spain to be its protecting power in Israel.